-This guidance document will be updated from time to time in order to reflect developments in the labelling requirements applicable to edible insect-based products, as may result from upcoming new entries in the Union list of novel foods or other legislative changes.
+This guidance document will be updated from time to time in order to reflect developments in the labelling requirements applicable to edible insect-based products, as may result from upcoming new entries in the Union list of novel foods9 or other legislative changes.

-These guidelines have been drafted by IPIFF Secretariat with the support of Nicolas Carbonnelle, of the law firm Bird & Bird LLP.
+This guidance document has been drafted by IPIFF Secretariat with the support of the Food Law team of Bird & Bird LLP's Brussels office.